maplibre/maplibre-gl-js/docs/README.md

 ### MapLibre GL JS Documentation

-This directory contains the source for the [MapLibre GL JS docs](https://maplibre.org/maplibre-gl-js/docs/)hosted on the MapLibre site.
+This directory contains the source for the [MapLibre GL JS docs](https://maplibre.org/maplibre-gl-js/docs/) hosted on the MapLibre site.

 Besides this README, each other `.md` file in this directory corresponds to a site page.
 Each is converted into an `.html` file by [MkDocs](https://www.mkdocs.org/).
 ## Setting up Docker access